grayhemp/pgcookbook/switching_to_another_server_with_pgbouncer.md

     psql -p 6432 -c 'RESUME;'

-Now clients queries are redirected to the new master (`host2`).
+Now clients queries are redirected to the new origin (`host2`).

-And then finally stop the `postgres` instance on the old master (`host1`).
+And then finally stop the `postgres` instance on the old origin (`host1`).

     /etc/init.d/postgresql stop